alibaba/git-repo-go-doc/content/en/docs/getting-started/upgrade.md

 ## Upgrade git-repo

-Upgrade `git-repo`:
+Upgrade `git-repo` to the latest version, using command:

     $ git repo upgrade

-Will download the latest version of `git-repo` and install.
+Will download and install the latest version of `git-repo`.

-If fail to install due to permissions or other reasons, will give an instruction as the solution.
-Please follow the instruction for upgrade. e.g.:
+If the upgrade process failed because of permissions or other reasons, it would show instruction in the output message.
+Please follow the instruction for manual upgrade.

     $ git repo upgrade
     Download git-repo: ############################################################ 100%